 Participants can use a toilet bowl that has a unique geometry or functionality instead of the standard toilet bowl.
-However, the original toilet bowl must satisfy the following requirements.
+However, an original toilet bowl must satisfy the following requirements.

-- It is white in color - It can be flushed, and can hold water - It can handle both stool and urine - The toilet seat can be lowered to sit on it. - The height of the toilet seat is approximately 400 mm from the floor. - The toilet bowl accommodates men to urinate while standing. - The toilet must have a projected area of approximately W370 x D530 mm protruding from the floor.
+- It should be white in color - It can be flushed, and can hold water - It can handle both stool and urine - The toilet seat can be lowered to sit on it. - The height of the toilet seat is approximately 400 mm from the floor. - The toilet bowl accommodates men to urinate while standing. - The toilet must have a footprint (i.e., projected area on the floor) of approximately W370 x D530 mm.